 Dramatically Increase Income at Events including Churches, Schools, Fairs, Conventions, and Parties

 This page contains a variety of ideas and strategies for events using your Spiral Wishing Well as a focal point that motivates people to donate large amounts of money beyond just coins from their pockets or purses.
-We also include some ideas about increasing income at unattended placements such as in retail stores, museums, or other foot-traffic location.

 How to Maximize Event Income